PushpakJagtap/Pushpak_Website/content/authors/majid/_index.md

 ---
 # Display name
-name: Pushpak Jagtap
+name: Majid Zamani

 # Username (this should match the folder name)
 authors:
-- admin
+- majid

 # Is this the primary user of the site?
 superuser: true